 Direct Normal Irradiance (DNI)

-The amount of radiation received per unit area on a surface perpendicular (normal) to the sun is called direct normal irradiance, it is measured using a pyrheliometer which needs to track the sun’s location.
+Direct normal irradiance represents the quantity of radiation received per unit area on a surface perpendicular (normal) to the sun.
+Consequently, a sun tracking pyrheliometer like the SHP1 measures DNI.
+Using a sun tracker like the SOLYS2 a pyrheliometer can track and point directly at the sun at all times.
 The pyrheliometer does not measure diffuse radiation.
 Direct normal irradiance is important to concentrated solar power stations, which rely on the measurements to actively position mirrors or lenses to optimise reflection of the sun’s energy towards a receiver.

 Global Horizontal Irradiance (GHI)